 Inventory

-Steam Inventory is by and far the largest, most capable and most complex feature of Steamworks.
-This article will introduce the general concepts of the system, as the system can be used in many ways for many purposes quick start and how to guides will be separated out.
+Steam Inventory is by far the largest, most capable and most complex feature of Steamworks.
+This article will introduce the general concepts of the system, as the system can be used in many ways for many purposes.
+Quick start and how-to guides will be separated.

 Items